GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 If you have any questions whatsoever, don't feel afraid to ask

-Yes, I want to be on the email chain, please put both emails on the chain.
+Yes, I want to be on the email chain, please put all 3 emails on the chain.

 I am willing to listen to most arguments.
 There are very few debates where one team wins all of the arguments so each of you must identify what you are winning and make the necessary comparisons between your arguments and the other team's arguments/positions.
 Speed is not a problem although clarity is essential.
 If I think that you are unclear I will say clearer and if you don't clear up I will assign speaker points accordingly.
-Try to be nice to each other and enjoy yourself.
+Try to be nice to each other and enjoy yourselves.
 Good cross-examinations are enjoyable and typically illuminates particular arguments that are relevant throughout the debate.
-Please, don't steal prep time.
-I do not consider e-mailing evidence as part of your prep time nonetheless use e-mailing time efficiently.
+Ending cx early and turning that time into prep time is not a thing in front of me.
+You have either 8 or 10 minutes of prep time, use it judiciously.
+Please, do not prep when time is not running.
+I do not consider e-mailing documents/chains as part of your prep time nonetheless use e-mailing time efficiently.

-I enjoy substantive debates as well as debates of a critical tint.
+I enjoy all kinds of debates.
 If you run a critical affirmative you should still be able to demonstrate that you are Topical/predictable.
 I hold Topicality debates to a high standard so please be aware that you need to isolate well-developed reasons as to why you should win the debate (ground, education, predictability, fairness, etc.).
 If you are engaged in a substantive debate, then well-developed impact comparisons are essential (things like magnitude, time frame, probability, etc.).
 Also, identifying solvency deficits on counter-plans is typically very important.

 Theory debates need to be well developed including numerous reasons a particular argument/position is illegitimate.
 I have judged many debates where the 2NR or 2AR are filled with new reasons an argument is illegitimate.
 I will do my best to protect teams from new arguments, however, you can further insulate yourself from this risk by identifying the arguments extended/dropped in the 1AR or Negative Bloc.